 A couple of inches of dirt dug up with a little garden shovel will do just fine for this purpose.

-17. Always appear to be home – Research has proven that the summer months of July and August are the times when you are most likely to be burglarized.
+17. Always appear to be home—research has proven that the summer months of July and August are the times when you are most likely to be burglarized.

 Why?

-This can be done with the use of timers and remote controls that can switch lights, televisions, and other light-emitting electronics on and off when you’re away so as to give the appearance that there’s an activity in the house taking place.
+These tasks can be done with the use of timers and remote controls that can switch lights, televisions, and other light-emitting electronics on and off when you’re away so as to give the appearance that there’s an activity in the house taking place.

-Most people simply won’t risk coming face to face with an angry homeowner who could possibly be wielding a weapon.
+Most people simply won’t risk coming face-to-face with an angry homeowner who could possibly be wielding a weapon.

 Many people suggest placing a social security number in a hidden spot on the item so that it can be identified as yours at a later time should it be recovered.